Respiratory Care (A.A.S.)

 Elective - Humanities/Fine Art

 Students must also make a minimum score of 4 in the applied mathematics, locating information, and reading for information sections of the WorkKeys test.

 Program-ready general education classes can be started any semester, and can be completed on a part-time or full-time basis from any campus.
-After program entry, all classes are co-requisite, meaning they will be taken as offered, and students will progress through the six-semester program with the same set of classmates.
+After program entry, all classes are co-requisite, meaning they will be taken as offered, and students will progress through the five-semester program with the same set of classmates.

 Notes about individual classes